Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 *You see...It often surprises me just how few Americans know that India is a nuclear power.
 We have our stockpiles of weapons, our enrichment program, our power plants...*

-*Any nation which has a nuclear arsenal and is prepared for the possibility of nuclear war, inevitably needs to employ experts in the effects---both the immediate ones, and those that linger---of nuclear weaponry.
+*Any nation which has a nuclear arsenal and is prepared for the possibility of nuclear war, inevitably needs to employ experts in the effects - both the immediate ones, and those that linger - of nuclear weaponry.
 That was me.
 I was, once, one of my home country's foremost experts in just what the bomb does, to people and to places.*

 *A curious vocation for a Buddhist, maybe, but I viewed my role as being that of peacekeeper, or maybe a guardian, keeping the doors of hell locked.
 Maybe if I could impress seriously enough just how terrible a thing these weapons are, make my nation's leaders see that nothing good could ever come of their deployment, that awful force might be kept in check.*

 *No matter.
 The point is, I am one of only a handful of people in the world who know in full the details of the Republic of India's nuclear program.
 You can see why my abduction would have caused... alarm, among the Security and Intelligence Services, the military...*

 *The fact that my eventual return to Earth landed me in the USA could only serve to compound that sense of alarm, hence my change of name and reclusiveness.
-You'll forgive me if I don't share my original identity---I doubt that India has forgotten me.*
+You'll forgive me if I don't share my original identity - I doubt that India has forgotten me.*

 *But you of course are not here for the story of why I am living in Brick, are you Mister Jenkins?*